-What causes it, foods that control it and products that help.
+Ostomy odour – what causes it, foods that control it and products that actually help

 I have been testing ostomy deodorisers now for a while.
-This post will be listing sprays & drops I have been either using or testing over the last 6 months.
+This post will be listing sprays & drops I have been either using or testing over the last six months.

-So what can you use to help with the smells if trying to control it with diet doesn’t help?
+What can you use to help with the smells, if trying to control it with diet doesn’t help?

-The ostomist comes in 5 different scents.
+The Ostomist comes in five different scents.
 It can be sprayed directly into the pouch or into the air to neutralise the odour.
-It gets rid of the odour rather than mask it which is brilliant.
-I have to say my favourite is the Blackberry.
+It gets rid of the odour rather than mask it, which is brilliant.
+I have to say my favourite is the blackberry.
 These can be used in urostomies as well as ileostomy & colostomy bags.
 I find that 2-3 sprays directly into the bag lasts me all day.
-I rate these an impressive 7/10
+I rate these as impressive 7/10

-I hadn’t previously tried the drops so for me they are a complete game changer.
-These come in 3 scents and they are in a dripper bottle so easy to apply into the stoma bag.
-I love the Gardenia and Jasmine ones and found that only need to use once a day to help control the odour coming out.
+I hadn’t previously tried the drops, so for me they are a complete game changer.
+These come in three scents and they are in a dripper bottle, so easy to apply into the stoma bag.
+I love the Gardenia and Jasmine ones and found that you only need to use once a day to help control the odour coming out.
 I just place 1-2 drops into the pouch.
 These can be used in any type of ostomy appliance.
 I rate these 8/10

 These are an essential part of my routine.
 I take this little bottle everywhere with me.
 It fits into even the smallest of going out evening bags and I can’t fault it.
-It eliminates odour both in and out of the pouch and leaves a minty smell behind.
-For me they are the best product I have used.
+It eliminates odour, both in and out of the pouch, and leaves a minty smell behind.
+For me, they are the best product I have used.
 It’s easy to spray into the pouch and is discreet in my bag on my travels.
-You can’t smell it through the pouch and it has just made life easier and I don’t have to worry about binging on Garlic or seafood as this covers and neutralises the smell.
+You can’t smell it through the pouch and it has just made life easier and I don’t have to worry about bingeing on garlic or seafood, as this covers and neutralises the smell.
 These can also be used in urostomies.
 I rate these a 10/10

 - Mint Tic tacs